BxCppDev/homebrew-bxtap/README.rst

 Ubuntu  Linux being  our main  development system,  we give  here some installation  and   configuration  hints  for  this   environment.
-In principle,  the  procedures  explained  below  should  work  on  other distros, maybe with some minor changes .
+In principle,  the  procedures  explained  below  should  work  on  other distros, maybe with some minor changes.
 However, it is very difficult for us to  guarantee it will work  for your own system;  we don't have the resources to check all existing working envs.